-A research study conducted by market research company Origin, reveals that consumers prefer not to choose between cash and digital payments, but carry both hand-in-hand.
+A research study conducted by market research company Origin, reveals that consumers prefer not to choose between Money in physical form such as banknotes and coins.
+More and digital payments, but carry both hand-in-hand.
 The study, Cashless Culture: The Marketer’s Guide to the Emerging Cashless Consumer, is based on the views of 1,018 qualified smartphone users across the United States varying in age (18 and above), gender and relationship status.

 Key insights include: